SteveIves/Demos/AppDomainProtection/SynNetWcf/readme.txt

 ================================================================================
 WcfServiceLibrary Project

-This project is again a Synergy .NET class library.
+This project is a Synergy .NET WCF Service Library.
 It contains classes that "wrap" the business logic in the previous project in a WCF service.

+The source files that begin with an I are used to define an "Interface" that defines the "contract" exposed by the WCF Service.
+The other source files define a class that implements the contract interface.

+The external interface of the sample WCF service uses an asychronous pattern in which each of the service operations (methods) returns a Task containing a response object.
+The response object in turn contains any and all data returned by the operation.
+All operations return at least two pieces of data:

+1. A return status defined by the ENUM MethodStatus.
+2. An error message, which is populated whenever the return status is anything other than success.

+A base response class named PartsServiceResponse is defined and conains properties for these two "standard" return values.
+This class can be used for any methods that only return status and error message, and can be extended by other return type classes that need to contain additional data.
+You will see examples of this in various response classes defined in files such as IPartsService_Part.dbl.

 Again, most of the code in this project was code generated using CodeGen.
+Some of the code is "hand crafted", you can find this code in the source files IPartsService_Custom.dbl and PartsService_Custom.dbl

 ================================================================================
 ServiceHost Project

 This project is a Synergy .NET console application that is used to host the WCF service.
-To start the service make sure this project is set as the "Startup Project" and then use Debug > Start Without Debugging" to start the service.

-When you start the service you should see a console window apper, and it should contain text similar to this:
+When using this self-hosting project to host the service you will see a console window apper containing this text:

-The service is ready at http://localhost:56565
+The service is ready at http://localhost:50074

 Press a key to terminate the service